 All measures are updated at least once a day

-The above metrics only present the executed test coverage from the past two weeks (by default).
+The above metrics only present the executed page coverage from the past two weeks (by default).
 Unique steps or tests that are recorded on a specific page but are never executed, due to an upstream test failure or conditional logic, are not included in these totals.

 In addition to the above, mabl provides multiple measures to understand your level of existing coverage for a page: